-Probably the fundamental reason that most occur is the very nature of an entrepreneur: They are visionaries, focused on their idea, envisioning their future success.
+Probably the fundamental reason that most gotchas occur is the very nature of an entrepreneur: They are visionaries, focused on their idea, envisioning their future success.
 Without that mindset, they probably would have never started on the new business journey.
-Also, if they objectively examined the odds of success for startups, they would probably be discouraged enough not to make the plunge.
-Thankfully, most are not “burdened” with reality and DO take the plunge.
+Also, if they objectively examined the odds of success for startups, they would probably be discouraged enough not to take the plunge.
+Thankfully, most are not “burdened” with reality, and DO take the plunge.
 Perhaps it would be best that a would-be entrepreneur not read this article until they make the commitment but then immediately read it after they have started!
 As another recommendation, entrepreneurs should read this article every Monday morning to help remind them of what NOT to do!

 - Rely on the opinions of friends who want to be supportive and do not provide honest feedback.

 - Do not rely on or listen to objective advisors/mentors who have applicable experience.

 - Have not developed short (12 word) and memorable elevator pitches and messages that resonate.

 - Not willing to pivot soon enough based on feedback from others.